SamKhan-NYC/SupaQuiz/DESIGN_DECISIONS.md

 - **Frontend:**
   - Built with React (TypeScript), for modularity and maintainability.
 Class-less using hooks.
-  - Uses Supabase JS client for API.
+  - Uses Supabase JS client for API instead of fetch.
+This provides better integration to backend project.
   - UI is retro-inspired for engaging user experience.
   - TypeScript is used for static typing, improving reliability and maintainability.